rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 Luckily, there is a way to make incompatible interfaces talk to each other and it's called the [Adapter Design Pattern](https://sourcemaking.com/design_patterns/adapter).

-As such, without further ado - let's create out adapter classes.
+As such, without further ado - let's create our adapter classes.
 By the way, you can view code for this section in the same repository ([https://github.com/rskupnik/pet-clinic-modular-spring](https://github.com/rskupnik/pet-clinic-modular-spring)), just switch the branch to `spring-data`.

 First of all, we need a Spring-Data-compliant interface to adapt to: